Donald Trump Should Learn From Martha Stewart's Legal Mistakes, Preet Bharara Says

 “Knowing that he has a penchant for lying on a regular basis, and knowing perhaps that he’s engaged in bad conduct … a lawyer’s advice is almost always ‘don’t talk,'” Bharara told TIME.
 “Martha Stewart didn’t get charged with insider trading, she got charged with obstruction, because she decided to come in and talk.
 Some people can’t help themselves.
 And if there ever was a person who seems like he can’t help himself it’s Donald J. Trump. ”

 Stewart, the head of a multimedia lifestyle empire, was convicted in 2004 of making false statements to investigators and similar charges during an investigation into a suspicious stock trade.
+(Stewart is founder and COO of Martha Stewart Living, a magazine published by TIME’s parent company.)

 Bharara’s comments came one day after the New York Times obtained and published a list of over four dozen questions that Mueller reportedly wants to ask the President in an interview as part of his investigation into Russian meddling and collusion in the 2016 presidential election.
 After reviewing the questions, Bharara said it is clear there is an “intense” focus on the possibility of the President obstructing justice, or purposely interfering with a legal investigation.